GravityKit/GravityView/readme.txt

 = 1.7.2 =
 * Fixed: Missing quick action links on the posts list.
 * Fixed: Embedded DataTable Views with search_value not filtering correctly
+* Fixed: Not possible to 'publish' new Views

 = 1.7.1 on March 11 =
 * Fixed: Fatal error on the `list-body.php` template